cutaway-security/chaps/README.md

   * CMD-only (non-PowerShell) version.
   * Add checks from Carlos Perez's HoneyBadger plugin.
 Must be converted from Ruby to PowerShell.

-## CHAPS PowerSploit Security Checks
-The PowerSploit project (dev branch is preferred) can be used to gather additional information about the system.
-The '''chaps-powersploit.ps1''' script has been developed to gather this information.
-Of course, most anti-malware programs will prevent, protect, and alert on the use of PowerSploit.
-Therefore, the anti-malware should be disabled or PowerSploit, and this script, should be loaded into a directory that has been excluded from anti-malware protection. **NOTE**: anti-malware programs should be re-enabled immediately upon verification that the script ran correctly.

-### How to use chaps-powersploit.ps1
-This script should be placed in the same directory as the PowerSploit tools.
-To run, follow the these steps:

-* Change directory into the directory with the chaps-powersploit.ps1 script.
-* List the directory and check that script is in the same directory as PowerSploit.
-* Open a PowerSploit window in the PowerSploit directory (hold shit, right-click, select "Open PowerShell Window Here".
-PowerShell running as Administrator is prefered, but not necessary.
-* Allow the current user to run scripts
-  * ```Set-ExecutionPolicy -scope currentuser bypass```
-* Run the script:
-  * ```..\chaps-powersploit.ps1```
-* When script finishes there should be two new files in the same directory as the chaps-powersploit.ps1 script.
-  * ```$env:computername-sysinfo.txt```
-  * ```$env:computername-powersploit.txt```

-### chaps-powersploit.ps1 TODO:
-Here are a list of things that aren't working, need to be addressed, or are possible function requests.
-* Needs to be tested in a Domain environment.
-* Handle errors gracefully.
-* Identify new cmdlets to run, such as ```Find-InterestingFiles``` with a list of specific files related to ICS project files.

 ## Useful Resources:
 * [Securing Windows Workstations: Developing a Secure Baseline]( https://adsecurity.org/?p=3299)
 * [Windows Privilege Escalation Fundamentals](http://www.fuzzysecurity.com/tutorials/16.html)